 AIDS, for example.
-According to the latest research, reported by David Quammen in Spillover, Patient Zero was not that French-Canadian flight attendant you may have read about who went amok in the 1970s but a hunter in Southeast Cameroon around 1908 who killed a chimpanzee and somehow unwittingly allowed the animal’s blood to seep into his own circulatory system, either through a cut or by eating his prey’s raw flesh.
-This is the phenomenon that epidemiologists call “spillover.”
+According to the latest research, reported by David Quammen in Spillover, Patient Zero was not that French-Canadian flight attendant you may have read about who went amok in the 1970s.
+He was a hunter in Southeast Cameroon around 1908 who killed a chimpanzee and somehow unknowingly allowed the animal’s blood to seep into his own circulatory system, either through a cut or by eating his prey’s raw flesh.
+This is the what epidemiologists call “spillover.”

 At that point, a particularly virulent form of a recently emergent simian virus found a friendly and familiar environment in the hunter’s blood and flourished, becoming what we know today as HIV-1 (the more lethal form of the virus that causes AIDS).
 Later, the hunter passed along the virus to one or more women through sexual contact, and the disease slowly spread, both by sex and by transmission through reused needles, undetected as anything out of the ordinary, from Cameroon into what is now called the Democratic Republic of the Congo, Uganda, and other sub-Saharan countries, and thence by happenstance to Haiti.
 It was a Haitian harboring HIV-1 who probably passed it along to that notorious Canadian flight attendant, setting off the epidemic among gay men in North America.

 Spillover: Animal Infections and the Next Human Pandemic by David Quammen (2012) 594 pages ★★★★★